ironbar/orangutan/reports/04_Modeling.md

 The results both on LB and on internal score are very promising considering that only one train has been done.
 Hopefully retraining will improve the results.

+**131_ultratrain_wba_prize_retrain** LB 39.33, internal 0.705

+The result on LB is the best since a long time and internal score is the best of all.
+I'm going to try to improve this model even more until the end of the challenge.

+Now I'm goint to launch a shorter train (700k) with smaller lr and beta.
+Later in the afternoon I will analize the mistakes of the model an maybe create new data for it.

+**132_ultratrain_wba_prize_retrain**

 <!---

 ## Iteration n.
 Iteration_title